-Born 1959 in Indiana.
-Lives in Chicago, Illinois.
+Born 1959 in Brazil, IN.
+Lives in Chicago, IL.

 What distinguishes Ledgerwood’s work from the earlier generation of women artists working in the domain of Pattern and Decoration is its bluntness and humor.